contourpy/contourpy/docs/user_guide/x_and_y.rst

    To mask out grid points the mask must be applied to the ``z`` array, not the ``x`` or ``y`` arrays.
 See :ref:`z mask <z_mask>`.

-Individual quads should all be either convex or 3-point collinear.
-Convex quads may produce acceptable results in some situations but not others so they should be avoided.
+Individual quads should be either convex or 3-point collinear.
+Concave quads may produce acceptable results in some situations but not others so they should be avoided.

 .. plot::